2025aa05426-wq/Predicting-the-care-option-based-on-mental-health/README.md

 Decision Tree:	Good interpretability, but overfits, sensitive to data splits

-KNN:	Sensitive to high dimensionality
+KNN:	Sensitive to high dimensionality, not preferred for large datasets like this one since it is taking huge time to predict

 Naive Bayes:	Fast but independent assumption limits accuracy, high precision but very low recall leads to biased predictions